Much Needed Alzheimer's Support Group Available in Skokie

 Caring for someone with Alzheimer's is not an easy task.
 Loved ones must endure high levels of stress and have immense patience.
 In many cases extreme worry, feelings of isolation and self neglect can cause permanent damage to the caregivers and loved ones.

 The Skokie area office of Home Instead Senior Care, the world's largest provider of non-medical home care and companionship for older adults, recognized the need to support those caring for someone with Alzheimer's.
-Recognizing that Skokie was among one of the only North Shore suburbs without an Alzheimer's support group, Community Service Representatives Kristina Turk and Stephanie Smart, took it upon themselves to be trained by the National Alzheimer's Association in facilitating a support group.
+Recognizing that Skokie was among one of the only North Shore suburbs without an Alzheimer's support group, Community Service Representatives within our office took it upon themselves to be trained by the National Alzheimer's Association in facilitating the support group.

 "Working on a daily basis with families affected by the disease and seeing it change their lives really encouraged us to do something," said Kristina Turk of Home Instead Senior Care.
 "We thought that by offering a support group in Skokie that we would be giving those in the area an option to let go of some stress and meet others in the community that are dealing with similar situations."